Where is the Office of Disability Services on Campus?

 How are faculty told about accommodations?

 The Office of Disability Services (ODS) prepares a letter outlining the approved accommodations.
-The student delivers the letter to the professor and makes an appointment to meet with the professor to discuss the accommodations.
+The student delivers the letter to the faculty and makes an appointment to meet with the faculty to discuss the accommodations.